 If you read this post as a loved one keen to support your family member/friend/significant other with depression, I want to thank you for taking these steps to understand more about their illness.

 It is very easy to fall into the trap of rushing in to help your loved one who is suffering without fully understanding what they are going through.
 Hey, even if that happened and that was one of the reasons you want to learn more, you’re here!
 You’re taking those steps to understand and work from that place of understanding.
-Be kind to yourself.
+Practice self-compassion.

 If you read this post as someone struggling with depression, I also want to thank you for continuing your fight.
 You may have heard similar phrases from well-intentioned people in your life and felt confused and upset.
 My hope is that I’ve helped you to consider their backgrounds; the assumptions they may be making that leads them to say these statements.